General Waste Information

 City of Muskegon Solid Waste Coordinator – (231) 724-4100

 Garbage Pick-up: Curbside garbage pick-up is provided each week at no charge.
 Your garbage day depends on your location in the City.
 Garbage must be contained in the green plastic cart, which must be obtained from the City.
 Carts must stay with the property and can be replaced for $55.00 if lost or stolen.
 Any refuse not in a Cart is not picked up.
 If trash accumulates on the property it will result in a clean-up and billing and/or ticket to the property owner.
 Additional carts are available for $13.00 per month.
 Carts for new homes are $55.00.

 Garbage Stickers Program: If you have more garbage than the Cart can hold, you must have a garbage sticker on each item (see below for items you can tag with those stickers and items you cannot).
 If loose items do not have a sticker, you may get a 24-hour violation notice, which could result in a clean-up bill.
 We recommend that you staple the sticker on the item if there is a chance it will blow off.
-The stickers may be purchased for $2.00 each at the City Treasurer’s Office in City Hall or at the Public Service Building on Keating Avenue.
-If you buy five (5) garbage stickers, you get one (1) free (6 for $10.00).
+The stickers may be purchased for $3.00 each at the City Treasurer’s Office in City Hall or at the Public Service Building on Keating Avenue.
+Stickers are also available at a discounted price when purchasing in bulk.
+4 for $10.
 Please Note: Appliances require separate neon green stickers, which cost $25.00.
 For more information, please see the section about appliances on page 5 in this booklet.

 Acceptable Sticker Items:

 - Cardboard Boxes (Flattened, Tied in bundles less than 30lbs)

 - Television Sets(30lbs or less)

 Non-Acceptable Sticker Items:

 - Hazardous Waste Material